 Change can take many forms once a platform is sold to a new owner, and probably the most common frustration is a lack of clarity regarding future support for existing customers.

 Whilst public PR statements usually promise a rosy outlook of ongoing support for all, the realities are sometimes different, and plans can change fast once acquisitions are completed.
-It’s worth noting that other products previously acquired by Bullhorn are no longer actively developed.
+It’s worth noting that other products previously acquired by firms such as Bullhorn are no longer actively developed – users of older products are often encouraged to trial Bullhorn and then migrate to it.

 Key concerns for legacy customers include: